Westgate-on-Sea: Demographics

-At the 2021 UK census, the Westgate-on-Sea electoral ward had 7,517 residents and 3,444 households.
+At the 2021 United Kingdom census, the Westgate-on-Sea electoral ward had 7,517 residents and 3,444 households.
 The ward has a relatively high percentage of retired people (30%) compared to England (21.5%) and a relatively low number of students (3% vs 5.6%).
 Nearly 4% of the population are 85 years and over compared to 2.4% of the overall population of England.

 Economy

 As a seaside resort and border rural, the economy was mainly based around tourism; there are several hotels and guest houses near the seafront, to accommodate the influx of visitors during the summer.
 Many visitors often enjoy the coast, fields and shops.
 The High Street has a variety of shops and services including a butchers, a bakers and a greengrocers.
 The relatively elderly population has led to many health and social care jobs at local care homes.
 At the 2021 UK census, the most common occupation of employed Westgate residents was human health and social work activities (21%).
 Other common occupations were the wholesale and retail trades (14%), education (12%) and construction (10%).